meltaylor78/pie_junkie/README.md

 14. On Heroku app, deploy tab, link the app to your Github repository.
     You can also enable automatic deploy to pickup any changes pushed to Github.

-**Note:** On your Heroku app, you will need all the same config vars hat you are using in development added.
+**Note:** On your Heroku app, you will need all the same config vars that you are using in development added.
 Refer to the config vars on your local system and replicate them on Heroku

 ### <ins>AWS_S3_Bucket_Set-up</ins>